 FITZ vs. DARP

 FITZ (Fitz-Gerald Must Have Portfolio ETF) and DARP (Grizzle Growth ETF) are both Large Cap Growth Equities funds.
 Both are actively managed.
-At a correlation of -0.40, they often move in opposite directions.
+A 0.71 correlation means they provide meaningful diversification when combined.
 Both charge a 0.75% expense ratio.

 Performance